Man rescued from rubble in Myanmar's capital as civil war complicates relief efforts

 Shirtless and covered in dust, Naing Lin Tun appeared weak but conscious in a video released by the local fire department, as he was fitted with an IV drip and taken away.
 State-run MRTV reported that the rescue in the city of Naypyitaw was carried out by a Turkish and local team and took more than nine hours.

 The 7.7 magnitude earthquake hit midday Friday, toppling thousands of buildings, collapsing bridges and buckling roads.
-So far, 2,719 people have been reported dead and another 4,521 injured but local reports suggest much higher figures.
+So far, 2,886 people have been reported dead in Myanmar and another 4,639 injured, according to state television MRTV, but local reports suggest much higher figures.

 The earthquake also rocked neighboring Thailand, causing the collapse of a high-rise building under construction in Bangkok.
 One body was removed from the rubble early Wednesday, raising the death total in Bangkok to 22 with 34 injured, primarily at the construction site.